dragonation/rogiso/readme.md

 So 4 GiB memory can take about 16M complex objects at most, and we will try to shrink the memory usage in future.

-Values below is not regarded as a complex object:
+Values below are not regarded as complex objects:

 * undefined
 * null